jimbobbennett/HappySadAngryWorkshop/steps/CreateTheWebPage.md

 from flask import Flask, render_template
 ```

-This tells the Python compiler that we want to use code in the `render_template` module tha was installed as part of the `flask` package, as well as the random package that comes as part of Python.
+This tells the Python compiler that we want to use code in the `render_template` module that was installed as part of the `flask` package, as well as the `random` module that comes as part of Python.

 ```python
 emotions = ['anger','contempt','disgust','fear','happiness','sadness','surprise']